Mo Bamba (song): Background

-The song is named after basketball player Mo Bamba, who currently plays for the Utah Jazz in the NBA.
+The song is named after basketball player Mo Bamba, who most recently played for the Utah Jazz in the NBA.
 The then-Texas Longhorn player grew up with Sheck Wes in his home town Harlem, New York neighborhood, spending some of their childhoods together.

 Producers 16yrold and Take a Daytrip consisting of Denzel Baptise and David Biral, who had met online, collaborated on the track's beat and composition.
 16yrold invited Wes to record in the studio with them.
 Wes recorded the majority of the song in one take, with additional ad-libs recorded afterwards.

 Baptise of Take a Daytrip looped the beat as Wes recorded his vocals.
 The beat cutting off at the 1:38 minute mark of the song was the result of the laptop used to record Wes’ vocals freezing.
 This caused concern among the producers who feared that the song would be ruined because the entire song up until that point had been recorded in one take without any issues.
 At the 1:40 minute mark of the song, someone can be heard in the background saying "whoa".
 Wes shouting out, "Oh!
 Fuck!
 Shit!
 Bitch!", was his actual reaction to the beat freezing by accident.
 Shortly after, the beat unfroze as Wes proceeded to record a new verse on the spot.